Wyonegonic Covid-19 Practices For Summer 2021

 - Restrictions on time off locations both in camp and out of camp

-- Potential phased approach to time off location expansion throughout the session/summer
+- Planned phased approach to time off location expansion throughout the session/summer

-- Restrictions on visits with friends and family that are not a part of the camp community
+- Policies regarding visits with friends and family that are not a part of the camp community (vaccination status will have impact)

 - System will be in place for assistance with errands, snacks, food delivery.
 For example designated errand runners, utilizing curbside pickup orders etc…Details TBD